 There are enormous differences in the financial rewards offered by the various golf tours, so players on all but the top few tours always aspire to move up if they can.
 For example, the PGA Tour, which is the first-tier tour in the United States, offers nearly a hundred times as much prize money each season as the third-tier NGA Pro Golf Tour.
 The hierarchy of tours in financial terms, as of 2014.

 The PGA Tour a professionals separated from the PGA of America in 1968, and founded the Tournament Players Division, which was renamed the PGA Tour in 1975.
 The PGA Tour organizes weekly tournaments for male golfers in United States, as well as the possession of Puerto Rico, Canada and Mexico, during 11 months of the year.
 One of the four annual major championships is in the United Kingdom.
-Check out PGA tour for the list of professional Golf tours.

 Players on the Nationwide Tour have failed to qualify for the PGA Tour through “Q School” or didn't earn enough money on the PGA Tour to finish in the top 125 on the money list.